 Experience winter among the tree tops at Cabana.
 This incredible property is located outside of Montreal.
 Stay in a cabin on stilts and bring your snowshoes to explore the area.
 Take advantage of their weekday relax package – for less than $200 for 2 people you can enjoy a night in a cain and a day pass to the nearby spa La Source Bains Nordiques.
 More in the mood for an expedition?
 Check out their dog sledding packages.

-One of my favourite places to go in the winter is Lac des Loops, a skating trail just 45 minutes from Ottawa.
+One of my favourite places to go in the winter is Lac des Loups, a skating trail just 45 minutes from Ottawa.
 Combine a visit to the trail with an afternoon or a stay at the Moulin Wakefield Mill Hotel & Spa to relax and unwind after your winter adventure.
 I recommend Hibou for lunch in Wakefield!
-Lac des Loops also offers a beautiful snow shoe trail.
+Lac des Loups also offers a beautiful snow shoe trail.

 Chelsea: The Nordik Spa